 The Broncos' offensive line is a collection of solid but unspectacular players who work well together.
-Denver’s projected offensive line has five players that PFF graded between 21st and 50th at their respective positions.
+Denver’s projected offensive line has five players PFF graded between 21st and 50th at their respective positions.
 It doesn’t seem like much, but that is enough to make Denver’s offensive line arguably the best Russell Wilson has played with in his career.
 A solid year from Garett Bolles combined with continued development from Dalton Risner and Lloyd Cushenberry could turn this into a solid unit.
 Denver will likely have a camp battle between free-agent acquisitions Billy Turner and Tom Compton to determine right tackle vs depth.
 Quinn Meinerz allowed just three sacks and 15 pressures after being forced into a starting role for nine games after an injury to Graham Glasgow.
 Meinerz will get the first shot at the starting right guard spot, allowing Glasgow to provide excellent depth at center and both guard positions.

 Buffalo’s offensive line is once again comprised of five solid players with very little star power.
 However, what the Bills lack in top-level talent they make up for in ridiculous depth.
 Nine of the players currently on Buffalo’s roster started at least four games during the 2021 season.
 The Bills will be starting at least three new players on the offensive line, but two of them (Ryan Bates and Spencer Brown) were on the team last season.
 The Bills also added Rodger Saffold and David Quessenberry in free agency from the Titans.
 Saffold has lost a step as a pass blocker but still is a mauler in the run game.
 Quessenberry could very well start at right tackle if Brown struggles out of the gate.
 This once again has the makings of a unit that is just good enough to give Josh Allen the time he needs to make big plays.

 The Packers' offensive line struggled with injuries last season and their depth took a hit thanks to the salary cap heading into 2022.
 David Bakhtiari made just one start during the regular season while recovering from a late-season ACL injury in 2020.
 Elgton Jenkins, the Packers' most versatile lineman and also their best last year, then tore his ACL late in the season.
-The Packers were forced to move on from solid contributors in Lucas Patrick and Billy Turner and have solid-but-not-great players like Jon Runyan, Josh Meyers and Royce Newman penciled in on the interior of their line.
+The Packers were forced to move on from solid contributors in Lucas Patrick and Billy Turner and have solid-but-not-great players like Jon Runyan, Josh Myers and Royce Newman penciled in on the interior of their line.
 The Packers addressed some of their depth issues by drafting UCLA tackle Sean Rhyan, Wake Forest tackle Zach Tom and Penn State tackle Rasheed Walker in Rounds 3, 4 and 7, respectively.
 All three of those players are projects, and only Tom could really see a role for Green Bay this season.
 The continued struggles for Bakhtiari in his ACL recovery are concerning as it seems he will once again fail to be healthy enough to start a season.
 Yosuah Nijman played well in a reserve role last season and would be needed again as Bakhtiari and Jenkins work back into form.
 The Packers always seem to pull together a strong offensive line, but questionable talent and depth have them low for me heading into 2022.